andli/cardartvoter/README.md

 Card art and data like unique id numbers for cards will be fetched from the Scryfall API.

+## Ranking algorithm

 The ranking algorithm is Elo:

 - Each card can accumulate a rating over time regardless of how many total cards exist
 - New cards can enter the pool without disrupting the overall system
 - Partial data still produces useful rankings

+Initial Rating: Start all cards at 1200 or 1500 points
+K-Factor: Use a higher K-factor (32-64) for new cards and lower (16-24) for established ones Confidence Tracking: Record the number of comparisons for each card Card Selection Logic:
+Prioritize showing cards with fewer comparisons
+Try to match cards with similar ratings (within ~200 points) Occasionally randomize to avoid "bubbles" of similar cards

 ## Features to implement further on